Cultural impact of Madonna

 Madonna (born 1958) is an American singer whose socio-cultural impact has been noted by popular press and media scholars from different fields throughout the late-twentieth and early twenty-first centuries on an international scale.

-Named by Time magazine as one of the most powerful women of the 20th century, Madonna was included among remarkable American figures by some publications and cultural institutions, including the Smithsonian, Encyclopædia Britannica and Discovery Channel.
+Named by Time magazine as one of the most powerful women of the 20th century, Madonna has been included among remarkable American figures by the Smithsonian, Encyclopædia Britannica and Discovery Channel.
 Furthermore, she has also been described by some publications as one of the most-written about figures in popular culture.

 Her success led to some successive female singers being referred to as her namesake.
 The way she was received by media, public and academia was credited with shaping the way future generations of female singers are scrutinized, and was further credited for helping break gender barriers.
 Madonna's influence on other entertainers was also articulated.
 Her musical impact led Billboard staffers to claim that "the history of pop music can essentially be divided into two eras: pre-Madonna and post-Madonna".
-In her career, she amassed various world records, being recognized as the best-selling music female artist by the Guinness World Records and other industry publications.
-She also received various nicknames by the press such as "Madge" and the "Queen of Pop".
+In her career, she amassed various world records, being recognized as the best-selling female music artist by the Guinness World Records and other industry publications.
+She also received various nicknames by the press, most notably the "Queen of Pop".

 A complex figure, Madonna's evolving persona and work also attracted socio-cultural criticism from a variety of perspectives and approaches, which made her someone difficult to categorize, as noted by social critics like Stuart Sim.
 As her career advanced, Madonna's reputation fluctuated.
 She has faced substantial societal criticism ranging from censorship, boycotts and death threats from organizations and radicalized groups.
-The transcultural and globalized reach of Madonna was further conceptualized with terms such as "Madonna-economy" or the "Madonnanization", drawing comparisons with that of the McDonaldization or Cocacolonization, while she was called a hyperglobalized example.
+The transcultural and globalized reach of Madonna was further conceptualized with terms such as "Madonna-economy" or the "Madonnization", drawing comparisons with that of the McDonaldization or Cocacolonization.